mxashlynn/Yurivania-2/plugins/README.md

 The following plug-ins have been used:

-1. Rename Emotes.  / Nala Fala
+1. Rename Emotes / Nala Fala